dwavesystems/dwave-ocean-sdk/docs/leap_sapi/admin.rst

     *   -   |filter_combo|
         -   Filters the rows by a combination of a part of a member name or email address, problem status, solvers (by region), and submission beginning and ending dates and times.
+You can exclude users and projects via the **Is not** filter condition.

             **Note:** To change the region, select the desired region in the **Region:** *current_region* field.